love notes

 But this is also from an era when there was society and it meant something.
 And yes that meant lots and lots of rules.
 It was also kind of civilized.

 I hope you’ve enjoyed this little bit of area history.
 A time capsule of the 1940s and 1960s.
-Take special note of the “President’s Message.” it was written literally right after President John F Kennedy was assassinated.
+Take special note of the “President’s Message.”
+It was written literally right after President John F Kennedy was assassinated.
 I wasn’t even born yet and it gave me chills.

 “cooking with soup”